 - Other smelting projects relating to high purity model capture; butt cleaning; alloying furnaces, modelling of anode baking furnaces; aluminium bath delivery, rodding room simulation; carbon bake conversion; and continuous homogenising study.

 With a strong background as an analyst and programmer, Lucas, Managing Director of SMS, works with clients to enable data-driven decision-making through the use of simulation modelling and advanced analytics.

-Complete the following fields to register your interest in our next Introduction to Simulation with Arena training course.
+Complete the following fields to register your interest in our next simulation software training course.
 We’ll get back to you with the details shortly.